Tony Allen (musician): Afrobeat to Afrofunk

 Allen formed his own group, recording No Discrimination in 1980, and performing in Lagos until emigrating to London in 1984.
 Later moving to Paris, Allen recorded with King Sunny Adé, Ray Lema and Manu Dibango.
 Allen recorded N.E.P.A. in 1985.
+Post-Fela, Allen’s work explored genres including Afro-funk, alternative rock, avant-garde hip-hop, electronic music, and dub.

-Post-Fela, Allen developed a hybrid sound, deconstructing and fusing Afrobeat with electronica, dub, R&B, and rap.
-Allen refers to this synthesis as afrofunk.
-Allen returned with a much anticipated new project for his 13th release.
-Recorded live in Lagos, with a full-sized Afrobeat band, Lagos No Shaking (Lagos is OK) signified Allen's return to roots Afrobeat after forays into avant-garde electronica hybrids.
-Lagos No Shaking was released on 13 June 2006.
+Allen's 13th album, Lagos No Shaking (Lagos is OK) was released on 13 June 2006.
+Recorded live in Lagos, with a full-sized Afrobeat band, Lagos No Shaking marked Allen's return to more traditional Afrobeat sound.

 Later work

 Allen appeared on the Red Hot Organization's compilation album Red Hot and Riot (2002) in tribute to Fela Kuti.
 Allen appeared alongside Res, Ray Lema, Baaba Maal, Positive Black Soul and Archie Shepp on a track entitled "No Agreement."

 Allen played drums throughout the 2003 album Love Trap by Susheela Raman and also performed with her live.
 Allen recorded album "Live/Tony Allen" (2004) also.
 In 2006, Allen joined Damon Albarn, Paul Simonon, and Simon Tong as drummer for the Good, the Bad & the Queen.
 Allen contacted Albarn after hearing the 2000 single "Music Is My Radar" by Albarn's band Blur, which references him.
 They released their self-titled debut album in 2007, followed by Merrie Land in 2018.
 Allen and Albarn also collaborated on the 2012 album Rocket Juice & the Moon.

 Allen played drums on two tracks on the 2007 album 5:55 by Charlotte Gainsbourg: "5:55" and "Night-Time Intermission", backed by French duo Air and Jarvis Cocker of Pulp.
 He also made an appearance playing the drums in the video for "Once Upon a Time" by French duo Air in late 2007.
 He was a featured artist on Zap Mama's albums Supermoon (2007) and ReCreation (2009), adding his voice to the tracks "1000 Ways" and "African Diamond."
-Allen also contributed drums on "People Dansa", an afrobeat rhythm-fuelled track on the second album of the Brazilian singer Flavia Coelho, released in 2014.
+Allen also contributed drums on "People Dansa", an afrobeat rhythm-influenced track on the second album of the Brazilian singer Flavia Coelho, released in 2014.
 His album Secret Agent was released in June 2009 by World Circuit.
 He released A Tribute to Art Blakey & the Jazz Messengers (2017), a four-song EP on Blue Note Records featuring a reworked Afrobeat version of Art Blakey's "Moanin'".
 In 2017, Allen collaborated with Malian singer Oumou Sangaré for the track "Yere faga" from her album Mogoya.